unjs/nitro/README.md

 ## Nitro plugins

-In order to extend nitro's runtime behavior, we can register plugins.
+To extend nitro's runtime behavior, we can register plugins.

-They will be synchronously on first nitro initialization given `nitroApp` context which can be used to hook into lifecycle events.
+They will be synchronously on the first nitro initialization given `nitroApp` context, which can be used to hook into lifecycle events.

 **Example:** Simple plugin